State of Education in Pakistan

 “In the path to economic development, education has become a central element of the countries’ growth strategies.
 To be effective in the long run, improvements in education need to enable all children to have access to quality education without discrimination, to stay in the system until at least the end of upper secondary education, and to achieve the skills and knowledge they will need for effective social and labor market integration.”
 (Pakistan Education Statistics 2016-17, 25th Annual Report)

-In addition, lack of funds towards teacher training, dilapidated buildings and poor facilities, public schools in Pakistan have failed to provide quality education.
+Also, the lack of funds for teacher training, dilapidated buildings, and poor facilities, public schools in Pakistan have failed to provide quality education.

 Privatization of schools in Pakistan & who pays?

-Increasing investment from the central and provincial government in the Education sector has been met with a very slow growth in quality education delivery.
-Shockingly, in 2017 Pakistan spent 2.9% of GDP on Education, ranking extremely low worldwide, a figure comparable to the African countries.
+Increasing investment from the central and provincial governments in the Education sector has been met with very slow growth in quality education delivery.
+Shockingly, in 2017 Pakistan spent 2.9% of its GDP on Education, ranking extremely low worldwide, a figure comparable to the African countries.

-In addition there are middle class families with humble means who may have bright or self-motivated children, who aspire to move from an average primary or secondary public school to a private school, to further their educational goals.
+Also, there are middle-class families with humble means who may have bright or self-motivated children, who aspire to move from an average primary or secondary public school to a private school, to further their educational goals.
 Such families lack the means to send their children to a better more flourishing environment.

 How TRMT Can Help?

 TRMT aims to equalize the opportunities available to all students regardless of financial means.
 Our goal is not just to provide access to an education — but to provide equal access to the highest quality education.